lopezdsr/sql-query/sqlref/sql_reference.md

 <h3>Related References</h3>

-A *simpleselect* is referenced by the following clauses
+A *simpleselect* is referenced by the following clause:

 * [fullselect](#fullselect)